zpangwin/linux-gaming-notes/beyond-good-and-evil/README.md

 1. You're using default paths.
 If not, change in both the commands AND the reg file.
 For reg file, use your absolute linux path prefixed with "Z:" e.g. "Z:/home/myuser/etc".
 2. You have recent versions of wine, winetricks, and protontricks installed.
+3. Note: I try to use the default compatdata location (`$HOME/.steamg/steam/steamapps/compatdata/15130/pfx`) where possible but you may also see `"/gaming/steam/steamapps/compatdata/15130/pfx"` which is where I actually have mine.
+For instance, the REG file has this because I can't use `$HOME` or `~` expansion in the REG file and I obviously can't make it match everybody's username.
+I am assuming that you will edit any occurrances of my paths to be yours instead.

 #### Steps: